GopirajS/Node.js-Tutorial/questions_list.md

 ## **15. Clustering & Scaling**

 * What is the cluster module?
-* How does worker process work?
+* What is a worker process.
+How does work?
 * Why does scaling matter in Node.js?
 * What is PM2?
 * What is load balancing?